5G TN/NTN Development

 The Evolution & Future of 5G TN/NTN

-Since Release 17, Magister has been an active contributor to 3GPP and ETSI standardization, supporting TN/NTN development through system-level simulation.
-Looking ahead to 6G, we are involved in international research projects exploring next-generation TN/NTN technologies and contributing to their future development.
+Since Release 17, Magister has actively contributed to 3GPP and ETSI standardization, supporting TN/NTN development through system-level simulation.
+Looking ahead to 6G, we are involved in international projects exploring next-generation TN/NTN technologies and their future evolution.

 Read more: The NexaSphere project